google/bloaty/README.md

 > NOTE: these tests are still experimental and not covered under CI yet.
 Please
 > report any issues in running them.

-When configuring the project via CMake, a few additional parameters must be specified currently:
+CMake will try to find these on your PATH, if they are not available there, or you want to specify other defaults, they can be overrided on the command line:
-- `-DLIT_EXECUTABLE=<PATH>`: specifies where to find the lit tool
+- `-DBLOATY_LIT_EXECUTABLE=<PATH>`: specifies where to find the lit tool
-- `-DFILECHECK_EXECUTABLE=<PATH>`: specifies where to find the FileCheck tool
+- `-DBLOATY_FILECHECK_EXECUTABLE=<PATH>`: specifies where to find the FileCheck tool
-- `-DYAML2OBJ_EXECUTABLE=<PATH>`: specifies where to find the yaml2obj tool
+- `-DBLOATY_YAML2OBJ_EXECUTABLE=<PATH>`: specifies where to find the yaml2obj tool

 You can install lit via pip:
 ```sh